ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 A packet transform is the procedure applied to encode packets as they are sent on the link between the client and proxy, along with the inverse decode step applied on receipt.
+When sending packets, the packet transform is applied after replacing a CID with a VCID.
+When receiving packets, the packet transform is applied before replacing a VCID with a CID.

 Simple transforms can be modeled as a function as follows:

 Inputs: